defold/doc/docs/en/tutorials/grading.md

 You can replace a component's shader program with one that modifies the pixel data, or creates wholly new pixel colors programmatically.
 The [Shadertoy tutorial](/tutorials/shadertoy) teaches you how to do that.

 Now let's say that you want to render your whole game in black-and-white.
 One possible solution is to modify the individual shader program for each components type so that each shader desaturates pixel colors.
-Currently, Defold ships with 6 built in materials and 6 vertex and fragment shader program pairs so it will take a fair amount of work.
+Currently, Defold ships with 6 built-in materials and 6 vertex and fragment shader program pairs so it will take a fair amount of work.
 Furthermore, any subsequent changes or effect additions has to be made to each shader program.

 A much more flexible approach is to instead do the rendering in two separate steps: